abyssswatcher/gobarber-api/README.md

 First setup your test env:

-1. Create an empty database in postgreSQL with name "gobarber_test".

-2. Create a .env.test file in root directory, use .env.example file for env vars keys.
+1. Create a .env.test file in root directory, use .env.example file for env vars keys.

 Now run tests: